Wojciech-Przybylski/ams-group-project/README.md

 ### Scrum

+Scrum is an agile framework typically used for the completeion of complex work.
+It is typically considered the leading agile development methodology.
+Therefore as a group we saw it best to utilise Scrum during this project.
+Whilst we could technically integrate scrum into our individual projects for the sole purpose of experience, on an individual level scrum as a development methodology only really works in a group environment, therefore, our group has not had much if any experience utilising scrum.
+The first major implementation of scrum that the group has taken onboard is the daily standup meeting.
+Each morning we discuss with each other and the trainer, what we achieved the previous day and what we plan to achieve today.
+Problems faced or blockages can also be brought up during the daily standup where we can agree as a team on the best course of action.

 ## ERD (Entity Relationship Diagram)

 ### This entity relationship diagram was devised using the principles of relational databases and normalisation